• Skip to primary navigation

 • ×

-Seitan Chicken Basic Vegan Recipe (no wash method)
+Seitan Chicken: Easy Vegan Recipe (no wash method)

 You'll be amazed how simple it is to make your own vegan Seitan Chicken!
 Once you have mastered the basic recipe, you can then make it in batches.
-It's then ready to marinate and BBQ, add to stews and pasta, or even make your own vegan chicken enchiladas or salads!
-Even better is that this method does not require loads of lengthy washing, meaning less mess and water wastage!
+This basic recipe is then ready to marinate and BBQ, add to stews and pasta, or even make your own vegan chicken enchiladas, skewers or salads.
+Even better is that this method does not require loads of lengthy washing, meaning less mess and water wastage.

 Seitan Chicken Shreds on a board ready to use. this recipe